NielsGercama/MAFD_DigitalCompendium/nielsgercama/README.md

 For the audio, there is a separate section.
 In this example, I added the link to my first audio file.
 I then tell the code that the file should start playing on page 2, and end on page 5.
 Audio format must be .mp3

+[OPTIONAL] Finally, you are able to change the design of the digital compendium buttons.
+Inside your "media" folder, create another folder called "page".

+Make sure your image has a transparent background and is saved as a .png file if you want this.

+1. For the loading page icon, add a png image (minimum 512 px by 512 px) called "loading.png" inside the "page" folder.
+2. If you want, you can also change the icon shown on the tab of your browser.
+This should be a .ico image (max.
+256 px by 256 px).
+3. Change the next page button by placing a .png image in the "page" folder called "next.png" (max.
+512px by 512 px)
+4. Change the previous page button by placing a .png image in the "page" folder called "previous.png" (max.
+512px by 512 px)
+5. For pages which require scrolling down, a flashing image will appear onscreen indicating that the page continues below.
+You can change the look of this image by placing a .png image in the "page" folder called "down.png".
+If you don't want this image, you can add a completely transparent .png image.
+Either way, max.
+512 px by 512 px again.